A while ago I wrote a guide on making money selling handmade jewelery online.

 - 1.8 x wholesale

 - The common but not recommended “eyeballing” method

 Not one formula fits all, so you may have to experiment different models before you decide what works best for you and your market.

 Nevertheless, we can talk math all we want, but ultimately customers pay for the creativity embedded into your jewelry products, not the raw materials that make up the handicraft.

-So, it is reasonable to price in your creativity regardless of what model you employ, on condition it represents your unique vision and expertise, of course.
+So, it is reasonable to price based on your creativity regardless of what materials you use, as long as it represents your unique vision and expertise, of course.